rlupton20-msft/azure-rest-api-specs/specification/slotestrp/resource-manager/readme.md

-# SLOTESTRP
+# SloTestRp

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for SLOTESTRP.
+This is the AutoRest configuration file for SloTestRp.

 ## Getting Started